MattLemmon/bp-barebones/readme.md

 __Installation__

-1. Copy the /bepro-barebones/ folder and its contents into your themes folder.
+1. Copy the /bp-barebones/ folder into your themes folder.

 2. Activate the theme from the Wordpress Dashboard.

-3. Adjust page layouts.
+3. Drag and drop Widgets.

-4. Adjust Widgets.
+4. Adjust Page Templates.